TL;DR

 Heel Cup Depth

 Controls how deeply the heel is contained within the cup of the insole.
-A deeper cup improves stability and control by preventing the calcaneal fat pad from spreading laterally under load.
+A deeper cup improves stability and control by keeping the calcaneal fat pad from spreading outward under load.
 Shallower cups are more comfortable but provide less mechanical control.
 This is the single most impactful rearfoot parameter for most patients.

 Rearfoot Varus Post